Visitors: Help and Guidance

 - View This allows you to return to the initial main place view when you are using any of the other options

-- Nearby Churches This shows a map with the locations of churches within 3 miles of the place you are looking at.
+- Nearby Churches This shows a map with the locations of churches near the place you are looking at.
 The default distance for the search is 3 miles but you can change this.
 There is also an option to see this as a list

-- Nearby Places This shows a map with the locations of the places listed in the gazetteewithin 6 miles of the place you are looking at.
+- Nearby Places This shows a map with the locations of the places listed in the gazetteer near the place you are looking at.
 The default distance for the search is 6 miles but you can change this.

 - Place Search (only on Parish/Town pages) This provides a page for searching for a name in a more detailed database of smaller places such as farms